Empress Dowager Cixi: Boxer Rebellion

 Cixi stated that "I have always been of the opinion, that the allied armies had been permitted to escape too easily in 1860.
 Only a united effort was then necessary to have given China the victory.
 Today, at last, the opportunity for revenge has come", and said that millions of Chinese would join the cause of fighting the foreigners since the Manchus had provided "great benefits" to China.

-During the Battle of Beijing, the entire imperial court, including Empress Dowager Cixi and the Guangxu Emperor, fled Beijing and evacuated to Xi'an as the allied forces invaded the city.
+During the Battle of Beijing, the entire imperial court, including Cixi and Guangxu, fled Beijing and evacuated to Xi'an as the allied forces invaded the city.
 After the fall of Beijing, the Eight-Nation Alliance negotiated a treaty with the Qing government, sending messengers to the empress dowager in Xi'an.
 Included in the terms of the agreement was a guarantee that China would not have to give up any further territories to foreign powers.
 Many of Cixi's advisers in the imperial court insisted that the war against the foreigners be continued.
 They recommended that Dong Fuxiang be given responsibility to continue the war effort.
 Cixi was practical, however, and decided that the terms were generous enough for her to acquiesce and stop the war, at least after she was assured of her continued reign when the war was concluded.
 The Western powers needed a government strong enough to suppress further anti-foreign movements, but too weak to act on its own; they supported the continuation of the Qing dynasty, rather than allowing it to be overthrown.
 Cixi turned once more to Li Hongzhang to negotiate.
 Li agreed to sign the Boxer Protocol, which stipulated the presence of an international military force in Beijing and the payment of £67 million (almost $333 million) in war reparations.
 The United States used its share of the war indemnity to fund the creation of China's prestigious Tsinghua University.
-The Guangxu Emperor and Cixi did not return to Beijing from Xi'an until roughly 18 months after their flight.
+Guangxu and Cixi did not return to Beijing from Xi'an until roughly 18 months after their flight.